awantika10/Desgen/README.md

 # Desgen
 Desgen is an open source project dedicated to develop innovative designs through the latest UX/UI technologies to sketch your ideas onto the latest devices and platforms.
 Most of the open-source organization and platforms have Web development, Android Development, ML, etc, but ever wonder any organization or project which is completely dedicated to solving real-world problems related to UI?
 Think about designing a wireless garden management system, or a smart video management system!!
-In Desgen we have a mission to bring meaningful changes in people's lives, we thrive every day to enable simpler solutions to the most complicated challenges.
-We believe in making the best work, and being the best to work with.
-We’re a team of technologists, strategists, and creative problem solvers seeking to make a positive impact on your business and the world around us.We love to brainstorm and come up with different techniques and approaches to design problems that we face on our day-to-day life. <br>
+In Desgen we have a mission to bring meaningful changes in people's lives, we thrive every day to enable simpler solutions to the most complicated challenges. <br>
 # We Believe:-
 * Everyone is creative.
 * Innovation starts with people.